UK National Emergency: CHILDREN AT RISK

 On average, up to 2,000 children a month are being taken into care by UK local authorities, many of whom, will end up in forced-adoption proceedings.

-Despite the fact that most adoptive parents will do their utmost to be good and loving parents, the fact remains that British people are fundamentally hindered due to the very poor and antiquated education system they have endured as children as well as, the commonly poor-quality parenting they received.
+Though most adoptive parents will do their utmost to be good and loving parents, the fact remains that British people are fundamentally hindered due to the very poor and antiquated education system they have endured as children as well as, the commonly poor-quality parenting they received.
 Adults regularly, parent in a similar manner to their own parents; "a good hiding never did me any harm as a kid" was once, a common phrase when physical punishments against children were prohibited.
 The point being; most adults have no idea that they are damaging their children by upholding what are now accepted as negative, family or social traditions.

 The problems with forced-adoption are most pertinently related to the reasons for a child's removal from the family home.
-Children who are removed on grounds of a future emotional risk, have not usually, suffered any actual abuse, they feel love for their parents, siblings and extended family.
+Children removed on grounds of a future emotional risk, have not usually, suffered any actual abuse, they feel love for their parents, siblings and extended family.
 Such children are often dragged in tears from their parents, they suffer severe grief and loneliness, they do not understand why they are not allowed to live at home anymore - they often believe it is because they have been 'naughty'.

 Many children removed from home on grounds of future emotional risk, will not remember their State-induced trauma until adulthood, and usually during a period of present, trauma: Memories will appear as 'flashbacks' in time.
-Buried grief and trauma resurfaces because the reality is, there is no escape from those emotional damages.
+Buried grief and trauma resurfaces because there is no escape from those emotional damages.
 The adult-child has to face the trauma associated with abduction because regardless of the 'future-risk' criteria, the child nonetheless, felt happy and secure in the family home and was left feeling unhappy and insecure in care of strangers; all such traumatic memories contribute to post-traumatic-stress-disorder which will subsequently, impact on that adult's own abilities as a parent and invariably, will mean their children suffer the same assessment of 'future emotional risk' and then, endure a repeat of the very experiences which so debilitated their natural parent.

-While foster carers and adoptive parents receive external and expert help, the same is rarely, offered to natural parents, a majority of whom, are left devastated and suffering psychological and emotional ill-health due directly, to children being removed from their care.
+Foster carers and adoptive parents receive external and expert help, the same is rarely, offered to natural parents, a majority of whom, are left devastated and suffering psychological and emotional ill-health due directly, to children being removed from their care.
 Most often, problems in the family home are related to lack of income: Foster-carers receive on average, £500 per week per child in their care, while parents are forced to work long hours for the same amount or less, to raise two or more children.

 It is clear, that children who have not suffered abuse in the family home and who share genuine, loving bonds with parent/s and extended family and friends, feel abusively controlled by the strangers who remove them from that home.
 Such children are naturally, uncooperative with their carers whom they commonly perceive as the enemy - they constantly and very quickly, identify any hypocrisies whereby, they measure quality of care from their parent/s as compared with quality of care by foster-carer or adoptive parent; they seek justification for authority actions and when they can find no validity and are actually, very unhappy, the emotional damages are extreme.
 Such unhappiness impacts all aspects of their childhood experience, education, and emotional and psychological development; the 'future emotional risk' is translated into ACTUAL DAMAGE.